The Tesla Cybertruck: Everything You Need to Know

 Tesla officially launched the Cybertruck back in 2019.
-The cyberpunk electric truck will be the most striking vehicle on the road.
-But we're still discussing it in the future tense because — more than two years after its debut — Tesla still has not launched the production version.
-Even the more optimistic Cybertruck timelines could still have us waiting another year.
+When/if cyberpunk electric truck will be the most striking vehicle on the road.
+But we're still discussing it in the future tense because — nearly three years after its debut — Tesla still has not launched the production version.
+Even the more optimistic Cybertruck timelines could still have us waiting until next year.

 Piecing together reports, rumors and Elon Musk tweets — the closest thing Tesla has to an official PR department — it's clear the production Cybertruck will be markedly different from the initial release.
 Here's what we know about it as of this writing.

 Tesla's first target for starting Cybertruck production was fall 2021.
 That didn't happen.
 It's now 2022, and we still haven't seen a single truck arrive.
 Elon Musk has said Tesla will not introduce a new model in 2022; the Cybertruck will launch in 2023 as part of a "massive wave of new products."

 In June, Musk said that design for the Cybertruck was "locked" and that the target date for production was now mid-2023.

 Other products purportedly on tap for next year may include the Tesla Roadster (which debuted back in 2017), the Tesla Semi Truck and a humanoid Tesla robot.
 Tesla is also reportedly working on a dedicated robotaxi vehicle with full self-driving (a feature that still hasn't arrived yet, in spite of many years of promises).

 Don't expect a dramatic aesthetic departure from the first version.
 It will still have the same angular, Blade Runner-inspired silhouette.
 Tesla will still build the "exoskeleton" from stainless steel and leave it unpainted (though there should be third-party wrap options).